Tom32i/portfolio-old/data/article/serialization.md

 }
 ```

-All you need to do now is to write a Normalizer that support `Group` objects!
+All you need to do now is to write a normalizer that support `Group` objects!

 ``` php
 <?php